DEFRA/waste-carriers-acceptance-tests/README.md

 [![Build Status](https://travis-ci.com/DEFRA/waste-carriers-acceptance-tests.svg?branch=master)](https://travis-ci.com/DEFRA/waste-carriers-acceptance-tests)
 [![security](https://hakiri.io/github/DEFRA/waste-carriers-acceptance-tests/master.svg)](https://hakiri.io/github/DEFRA/waste-carriers-acceptance-tests/master)

-If your business carries waste then it could require a waste carriers licence
+If your business carries waste then it could require a waste carriers licence.

 This project contains the acceptance tests for the Waste carriers digital service.
 It is built around [Quke](https://github.com/DEFRA/quke), a Ruby gem that simplifies the process of writing and running Cucumber acceptance tests.